mbaumer/us_hep_funding/docs/_states/UT.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  151  NSF MPS grants, totalling  $36,504,559.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+151 NSF MPS grants, totalling $36,504,559.00

                           Amount ($)
 Institution
 UNIVERSITY OF UTAH, THE     28411611